Mustafa Kamil Pasha: The Rising Sun

-After the Entente Cordial of 1904 and the Russian-Japanese war of 1904-05, Kamil became ardent Japanophile, praising the Japanese as an "Eastern" people who had modernized and as a role model for Egypt.
+After the Entente Cordial of 1904 and the Russian-Japanese war of 1904-05, Kamil became an ardent Japanophile, praising the Japanese as an "Eastern" people who had modernized and as a role model for Egypt.
 Under the terms of the Entente Cordial, France recognized Egypt as being in the British sphere of influence in exchange for which Britain recognized Morocco in the French sphere of influence.
 Kamil gave the Russo-Japanese War extensive coverage in Al-Liwa and praised the Japanese for having modernized without losing their Japanese identity.
 Viewing the Ottoman Sultan Abdul Hamid II as a reformer, at the same time, Kamil constantly covered reforming efforts in the Ottoman Empire and expressed the hope that Abdul Hamid would be a great reformer like the Meiji Emperor of Japan.
 Much of Kamil's writings in Al-Liwa urged Abdul Hamid to be more like the Meiji Emperor in giving the Ottoman empire "vigor" in embracing modernizing reforms.
 On 28 March 1904, Kamil wrote to a French friend, Juliette Adam, that he was writing a book on Japan "so as to explain to the people how to rise, and to encourage them by the current striving of the Japanese".
 In June 1904, Kamil wrote to Adam that he had finished his book on Japan, saying: "I have just finished the first volume of my book on Japan.
 The chief reason which has pushed me to do it is to profit by the current of great sympathy that my compatriots have for the Japanese to tell them that those people are so strong only because they are patriotic.
 I believe that it will have a ringing effect.
 I have never tired myself so much as these last days".